ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Processor

-The Processor interface represents a processing stage that extends the Subscriber and Publisher interfaces and obeys the contracts of both..
+The Processor interface represents a processing stage that extends the Subscriber and Publisher interfaces and obeys the contracts of both.
 It acts as a Subscriber for the previous stage of a reactive stream and as a publisher for the next one.

 ```